DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-10-23-improving-content-when-candidate-selects-course-from-find.md

 The new content is:

-__There is a problem__
+__‘There is a problem__

 We could not find the course you’re looking for.
 There may be a problem with the training provider or the course.

-Try selecting the course again or find a different course to apply to.
+Try selecting the course again or find a different course to apply to.’

-This content helps the user on to the next step eve though the issue is likely a technical one.
+This content helps the user on to the next step even though the issue is likely a technical one.

 ## Further considerations